 Stay Engaged After Submitting Your Offer

 Once your tender is submitted, remain accessible and responsive.
-The agent or seller may come back with questions or a counteroffer, and quick communication could make all the difference.
 If your offer is declined, request feedback and use it to strengthen your next one.
-Every tender process is an opportunity to learn and improve.